 Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students find the actual cost of college is much less than the total tuition after grants, scholarships, and tuition discounts are applied.
-And, student loans can make theactual cost of attending college feel more doable until after graduation.
+Many students find the actual cost of college is much less than the sticker price after grants, scholarships, and tuition discounts kick in.
+Plus, student loans can make the amount you do have to pay for college more manageable until after graduation.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Don't forget to confirm your state's guidelines for how to qualify for in-state residency.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria as well, depending on where you live.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Be sure to verify your state's criteria for in-state tuition.
+Each state has different requirements to qualify as in-state resident.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be other criteria too, depending on where you live.

 Explore other New York colleges

-International students are not eligible for federal financial aid, but should research private or school-specific aid and scholarships.
-International students who demonstrate financial need may qualify for the following types of financial support at DCC:
+Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but should research private or school-specific grants, scholarships, and other funding opportunities.
+International students with need may be eligible for the following types of financial support at Dutchess Community College:

 International students without financial need may be eligible for merit-based institutional scholarships.